-The dense forests of the Amatolas are a haven for the endangered Cape parrot.
-It was also home to the first dinosaur to be identified in South Africa, 'The Blinkwater Monster', a large fossilised reptile discovered near Fort Beaufort.
+The dense forests of the Amatolas are a haven for the endangered Cape parrot, and were also home to the first dinosaur to be identified in South Africa, The 'Blinkwater Monster', a large fossilised reptile discovered near Fort Beaufort.

-Outdoor enthusiasts enjoy Cathcart, where troutfishing, hiking, riding and birdwatching are among the attractions.
+Outdoor enthusiasts enjoy Cathcart, where trout-fishing, hiking, riding and birdwatching are among the attractions.